• My account

 Flavorful, Early Producing, and Holds All Season!

 45 days.
 An early and very uniform bunching onion.
-Used in traditional Japanese cooking, these are my go-to bunching onion.
-Can be harvest as pencil thin onions in about 30 days, or harvest throughout the season.ย Long standing too — I’ve harvested these in early November (from a spring planting) and they had no bulbing, with nice whites and tender green stems.
-Easy to grow!ย Sold in pony packs, 12 plants per pack minimum.
-Limited quantities available.
+Used in traditional Japanese cooking, these are my go-to bunching onions.
+They can be harvested as pencil-thin onions in about 30 days or harvested throughout the season.
+Long-standing, too — I’ve harvested these in early November (from a spring planting) and they had no bulbing, with nice whites and tender green stems.
+Easy to grow!
+Sold in pony packs, 12 plants per pack minimum.

 Out of stock